 As frustrating as it is to be told your insurance company isn’t going to pay you, you’re actually better off getting a below deductible letter than a denial letter.
 If you want to dispute a denial in court, the insurance company is going to fight you on whether there’s coverage for the loss and on the cost of repair.
 You have to win both fights to get fully compensated for the loss.
 With a below deductible letter, the insurance company has already acknowledged that your policy covers your loss, therefore the only fight is about the amount of loss.

 Adjusters are notorious for underestimating the true cost of repair, missing areas of damage, or ignoring legal issues.
 If you think you had a loss beyond your deductible amount, don’t just take the adjuster’s estimate at face value.
-We fight underpaid claims, that includes claims where nothing is paid because of a deductible.
+We fight underpaid claims, which include claims where nothing is paid because of a deductible.

 Legal issues impacting property insurance deductibles